GoonerM466/iptvboss-support-agent/docs/troubleshooting/01_database_corruption_startup_failure.md

 - Try progressively older backup files
 - Newest backup might also be corrupted
 - Go back several days if needed
+- Try cloud or URL backups
+    - URL restore must point to a direct download file
+    - With Dropbox make sure the end of the URL is `&dl=1` for direct download

 **6. Re-enter Pro license if needed**
 - Menu � Activate Pro